mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Parameters | Description
 -----------|-------------
 type | This represents the type of device.
 Allowed values here are "Biometric Device", "Finger", "Face" or "Iris".<br>"Biometric Device" - is a special type and used in case you are looking for "any" biometric device. specVersion | This represents the spec version of the SBI.
-This is an optional parameter, but when requested the response the SBI supporting this spec version should respond to the discovery call.
+This is a mandatory parameter in SBI 1.0, but when requested the response the SBI supporting this spec version should respond to the discovery call.

 #### Device Discovery Response
 ```JSON